komalata005/modern-zucchini-65797/src/pages/index.md

     title: 'Hi, I''m Komal Ata , Welcome to my portfolio'
     content: >
-      I'm BS Software Engineer, from Ssuet , & work as a Ui/Ux & Graphic Designers in Botsify Lnc.
+      I'm BS Software Engineer, from Ssuet , & work as a Ui/Ux & Graphic Designers in Botsify lnc.
 I like to code, but designing websites & apps is my passion.
     actions:
       - label: Let's talk